cogeotiff/rio-tiler/README.md

 ## Overview

-`rio-tiler` is a rasterio plugin which aims to ease the creation of [slippy map tile](https://en.wikipedia.org/wiki/Tiled_web_map) dynamically from any raster data.
+`rio-tiler` is a rasterio plugin that aims to ease the creation of [slippy map tiles](https://en.wikipedia.org/wiki/Tiled_web_map) dynamically from any raster source.

 ```python
 from typing import Dict, List